 The Director of Development is responsible for the strategical development and execution of annual and long-range plans to engage, identify, cultivate, solicit, and steward philanthropic support from Wake Forest University alumni, parents, and friends in specific regions of the United States.
 The Director is responsible for leading the assigned Development team in establishing and reaching determined regional goals and manages an individual portfolio of at least 120 prospects – securing major gifts of $50,000 to $1,000,000.
 The Director works closely with other university staff, administrators, and faculty to strengthen relationships campus-wide to increase philanthropic support for Wake Forest University.

 Candidates desiring a remote appointment will be considered.
 Travel is required for these positions.
-We are hiring for the Northeast and Mid-Atlantic regions.Job Description
+We are hiring for the Northeast region.Job Description

 This Job Is For You If You Are Able To….